andreihar/andreihar/README.md

 ### Andrei Harbachov

 👋 Hello, everyone!
 I'm Andrei, a dedicated university student majoring in Computer Science with a keen interest in the fascinating world of Artificial Intelligence.
-My daily routine revolves around experimentation, learning, and coding, all sustained by generous servings of tea.
-My passion drives me to continuously explore and contribute to this rapidly advancing realm, as I strive to be at the forefront of innovative solutions.
+My daily routine revolves around experimentation, learning, and coding, fueled by copious amounts of tea.
 Let's connect, collaborate, and embark on this thrilling AI adventure together! 🚀

 <br/>

 <img align="right" alt="Coding" width="360" src="code.gif">

-- 🎓 I'm currently pursuing a Bachelor's degree in Computer Science with a specialisation in Artificial Intelligence and Visual and Interactive Computing at Simon Fraser University.
+- 🎓 Pursuing a Bachelor's degree in Computer Science with a specialisation in **Artificial Intelligence** and **Visual and Interactive Computing** at Simon Fraser University.

-- 👨‍💻 I'm currently engaged in enhancing the representation of [Taiwanese Hokkien][taigi] by leveraging a Neural Machine Translator and developing Programming Toolboxes that simplify the creation of programming applications for the language.
+- 👨‍💻 Currently enhancing the representation of [Taiwanese Hokkien][taigi] by leveraging a Neural Machine Translator and developing Programming Toolboxes that simplify the creation of programming applications for the language.

-- 📚 I'm currently learning **Natural Language Processing**, **Computer Vision**, and **Machine Learning**.
+- 📚 Learning **Natural Language Processing**, **Computer Vision**, and **Machine Learning**.

-- ❤️ I have an unwavering passion for exploring various aspects of Computer Science, immersing myself in studying foreign languages, and coding.
+- ❤️ Passionate about exploring Computer Science, studying foreign languages, and coding.

 - 💬 Feel free to reach out on [LinkedIn][linkedin] or by [Mail][mail].